6.6 Social inclusion through education and training

 Education institutions are paid general grants for the maintenance and improvement of buildings.
 The institutions are themselves in charge of how to prioritise these grants (compulsory public education is exempt from this, as municipalities are in charge of maintenance and improvement).
 One of the purposes such grants can be used for is establishing and improving general accessibility for persons with disabilities, such as elevators for wheelchair users, guidelines for persons who are blind, or hearing loops for people who are hard of hearing.
 Therefore, such general improvements are not part of the support granted for individual pupils and students, and educational institutions cannot apply for funding for these expenses at the Ministry of Children and Education.

-Preparatory basic education and training (FGU) – below 25 years of age
+Social inclusion in the preparatory basic education and training (FGU) - below the age of 25 years

-In August 2019, a new education was established for persons below 25 years of age who are not yet ready to start an ordinary youth education or get a job.
-The education is called preparatory basic education and training and follows a holistic approach to learning and participants.
-The aim of the programme is to support the participants either to proceed to education or to achieve qualifications ensuring employment.
-The background for all participants is the need for a special and targeted effort to return to education, and the reasons for the personal situation can be many (e.g. previous unsuccessful encounters with education, accidents, addiction).
+In May 2019, a new education was established for persons below 25 years of age who are not yet ready to start an ordinary youth education or get a job.
+The education is called the preparatory basic education (Forberedende grunduddannelse or FGU) and follows a holistic approach to learning and to the students.
+The aim of the programme is to support the students either to proceed to education or to achieve qualifications ensuring employment.
+The background for all students is the need for a special and targeted effort to return to education, and the reasons for the personal situation can be many (e.g. previous unsuccessful encounters with education, accidents, addiction).
 A common factor is the risk of being excluded from education and in the long run suffering from a lack of lasting and satisfactory participation on the labour market.
 If needed, the student starts with an introduction of up to two weeks in order to plan further participation of the individual.
 Participants participate in one of three different tracks:

 - general basic education